Duke Energy, county officials to test sirens around Robinson Nuclear Plant

 Because this is a test, local broadcasting stations will not interrupt regular programming to broadcast Emergency Alert System (EAS) messages.
 If there were ever a real emergency at the plant requiring the sirens to be sounded, local radio and television stations would broadcast information and instructions to the public.

-For more information about the outdoor warning sirens, residents can refer to information available on duke-energy.com/ NuclearEP.
+For more information about the outdoor warning sirens, residents can refer to information available at duke-energy.com/ NuclearEP.